wptrainingteam/backing-up-your-wordpress-site/README.md

 ## Exercises

-**Create a backup of your site's files**: Following the steps as illustrated in the demonstration,  backup your site's files to a folder on your desktop.
+**Create a backup of your site's files:** Following the steps as illustrated in the demonstration,  backup your site's files to a folder on your desktop.

 *   Download and install Filezilla, if needed.
 *   Configure the connection settings with credentials from your host.